mrash/afl-cov/README.md

                             afl-cov startup
       --coverage-include-lines
                             include lines in zero-coverage status files
+      --enable-branch-coverage
+                            include branch coverage in code coverage reports (may be slow)
       --live                process a live AFL directory, and afl-cov will exit when it appears afl-fuzz has been stopped --sleep SLEEP         In --live mode, # of seconds to sleep between checking for new queue files
+      --background          background mode - if also in --live mode, will exit when the alf-fuzz process is finished
       --lcov-web-all        generate lcov web reports for all id:NNNNNN* files instead of just the last one
+      --preserve-all-lcov-files
-      --func-search FUNC_SEARCH
+                            Keep all lcov files (not usually necessary) --func-search FUNC_SEARCH
                             search for coverage of a specific function --line-search LINE_SEARCH